 The bigger your business — and the more interaction it has with consumers — the more likely you will need an excess insurance policy.
 Businesses with increased risk, including those that use heavy machinery and equipment, have more exposure and should carry larger liability limits.

-Excess liability insurance costs vary widely because policy prices are contingent on several factors, including the following:
+Small businesses pay $480 per year on average for $1 million excess liability insurance.
+Excess liability insurance costs vary widely because policy prices are contingent on several factors, including:

 Commercial umbrella insurance policies and excess liability insurance policies both add liability coverage to specific policies, with a key difference.
 An umbrella policy usually provides coverage for more than one underlying policy.
 An excess liability policy is meant to back up only one underlying policy, usually general liability, but it may also cover commercial auto.